CIT2318/mysql-foreign-keys-joins/foreign-keys-joins.md

-#MySQL - Multiple Tables, Foreign Keys and Joins
+#MySQL - Relationships, Foreign Keys and Joins
 This practical follows on from last week's.
 We will work with multiple tables and  implement a database based on the films example (Film, Certificate, Genre classes) from the lecture.
 First, have a look at the lecture slides so you are familiar with the class diagram, relationships and physical data model.

 ##Creating the tables